Why are Crocs not allowed in the gym?

 **Q3.
 What type of shoes are suitable for the gym?

-Closed-toe athletic shoes with good arch support, cushioning, and a secure fit are generally recommended for gym workouts.
-These shoes provide the necessary support and protection for various exercise routines.
+Closed-toe athletic shoes with good support and a secure fit are ideal for gym workouts.

 **Q4.
 Are Crocs a good choice for post-gym relaxation?

-**Q5.
-Are there any alternatives to Crocs for casual wear outside the gym?
+Q5.
+Are there alternatives to Crocs for casual wear?

 Embracing the Right Fit: A Balance of Style and Function